dsjardim/fraud-detection-mlops/doc/bp-part-2.md

 <!-- ![CM](./images/heroku_print_1.PNG) -->

+The next and final step is to define which repository will be connected to your Heroku App, and then you just need to enable the Automatic Deploy option to work with your **master** branch of your repository.
+We present this last step in Fig. 4.

 <img src="./images/heroku_print_2.PNG" alt="CM" width="512"/>

 *Fig. 4: Heroku Automatic Deploy.
 Font: The Author.*

 <!-- ![CM](./images/heroku_print_2.PNG) -->

+That's it!
+At this point you have built a very simple, but complete, MLOps pipeline.
+We hope to have at least elucidated all your doubts about how to apply MLOps concepts in a real life Data Science project.

 [1]: https://dvc.org/
 [2]: https://github.com/features/actions